Table of Contents

 Question here?

-The seven most common types of story structure include the three-act structure, Hero’s Journey, Freytag’s pyramid, story circle, seven-point structure, Dan Harmon’s story circle, and Fichtean Curve.
-Each offers a different approach to organizing plot elements and narrative arcs.
+The seven most common types of story structure people talk about most often include the three-act structure, Hero’s Journey, Freytag’s pyramid, Story Circle, seven-point structure, Dan Harmon’s Story Circle (often discussed alongside Story Circle), and Fichtean Curve.
+Each one organizes plot and character change in a different way.

 What are the main types of narrative structure?

 The main types of narrative structure include linear, nonlinear, circular, episodic, and layered structures.
-These frameworks help craft storytelling techniques suited for various genres and mediums.
+These approaches help you choose how information is revealed and how the reader experiences time and causality.

 What is the most common story structure?